ls1intum/Artemis/docs/admin/migrations.rst

       4. ``estimated-time-per-repository`` (default 2): Time in seconds, which is used to give an overall estimation for one step and to log an estimated percentage progress.
 3. Start Artemis with the additional profile ``migrate-gitlab-jenkins-to-localvc`` to perform the migration.
+   As a minimum, the profiles ``core,gitlab,jenkins,migrate-gitlab-jenkins-to-localvc`` are required.
+   You should not yet add ``localvc``.
    After it Artemis stops automatically (with a ``Application run failed`` message).
    Check the log of Artemis for entries with ``Migration`` to see if there were any problems.
 4. Adjust the credential on your Jenkins, which was previously used to :ref:`access your GitLab Repositories <Jenkins GitLab Repository Access>`.